RobTillaart/SparseMatrix/README.md

 The maximum matrix that can be represented is 255 x 255 in size with a theoretical maximum of 65535 non-zero elements.
 In practice the library limits this to 1000 non-zero elements.
-Note: 255 elements would still fit in (but fill up) the 2K memory of an UNO R3.
+Note: The 2K memory of an UNO R3 would be filled with about 300 elements.

 Note: the library does not do matrix / vector math operations.

-Note: the library does not hold the dimensions of the matrix and cannot check these.
+Note: the library does not hold the dimensions of the sparse matrix and cannot check these.